Knot Floer homology and relative adjunction inequalities: Applications and Examples

 and the additional requirement that $n_{z_i}(\phi)=n_{w_{i+1}}(\phi)$ for all $i=1,...,|L|-1$.
 While these curves are included in the filtered boundary operator for $L$, the latter requirement is not present and hence the collapsed filtration for $L$ appears to count more curves.

-To deal with this, we instead surger the Heegaard diagram along pairs of $w$ basepoints for $L$, and simultaneously perform 0/3 stabilizations by adding an $\alpha/\beta$ pair of Hamiltonian isotopic curves running along each of the newly created necks.
+We deal with this using an idea suggested by Sucharit Sarkar, which is to instead surger the Heegaard diagram along pairs of $w$ basepoints for $L$, and simultaneously perform 0/3 stabilizations by adding an $\alpha/\beta$ pair of Hamiltonian isotopic curves running along each of the newly created necks.
 We then place $w$ basepoints in the small bigons bounded by the new curves in the neck.
 The result is a multi-pointed Heegaard diagram for $\kappa(L)$.
 See \cite[Figure 2.2]{SarkarSigns}.
 In this case, since we have not eliminated any basepoints, the definitions of the collapsed filtration for $L$ and the filtration for $\kappa(L)$ agree, and the Gromov limit and gluing arguments identify pseudo-holomorphic curves in the appropriate moduli spaces.
 See \cite[Theorem 2.7]{SarkarSigns} for more details.
 This shows that the $\Z$-filtered homotopy type of the hat complex for $\kappa(L)$ and the collapsed filtration of $L$ agree, after performing a sequence of 0/3-stabilizations to both.
 But the effect of such a stabilization on the filtered homotopy type is to tensor both complexes with a filtered vector space of rank two, with summands differing in both filtration and homological grading by one.
 It follows that the filtration indices of the top graded summands of both complexes, and hence those of the complexes before stabilization, are equal.
 But these indices are equivalent to the definitions of $\tau_{top}(\kappa(L)):=\tau_{top}(L)$ and Cavallo's $\tau(L)$, respectively. \end{proof}